anhnguyendepocen/TSME-Spring-2020/TSME.md

 ### Course Structure

 This class will meet once per week.
-We will focus on four types of time series models: ARIMA, DLM, DFA, and GAMs.
+We will focus on four types of time series models: **ARIMA** (Auto Regressive Integrated Moving Average), **DLM** (Dynamic Linear Model), **DFA** (Dynamic Factor analysis), and **GAM** (Generalized Additive Model).
 Each of the model types will be covered in 3 meeting periods that include one lecture-type period, one period focused on a reading, and one period for coding an example.
-We will not get in-depth with any model(s) because this is a seminar course and an overview of different time series models.
+We will not get in-depth with any model(s) because this is a seminar course and only an overview of different time series models.

 ### Classroom Rules